sejal-jagtap/de_sql_guidebook/README.md

 **UNION Command**

 Explanation:
-The UNION operator merges the results of two queries while removing duplicates.
-This helps view all papers that are either Accepted or Rejected.
+UNION merges results from multiple queries and automatically removes duplicates.
+Here, it combines “Accepted” and “Rejected” papers into one unified list.

+✅ Note: If you want to include duplicates, use UNION ALL.

 ```sql
 SELECT title, paper_status FROM papers WHERE paper_status = 'Accepted'